The following is a Photo sequence of Kory Tarpenning competing in

 |

 pole.
-His head is down and body arched.
+His head is down, and his body arched.
 The left leg bend is correct and aids

 rotation around the bar.
 This is a practiced technique.
 Elbows turn out and